 Paying for a care home

 Almost everyone who lives in a care home has to pay something towards the cost of it.
-Watch our financial advice video for more information on paying for care.
+See our financial advice page for more information.

 What is the cost of living in a care home?

-Each care home is put into one of five bands.
+Each care home is put into one of four bands (bands two to four).

-Band one homes are the cheapest and band five homes are the most expensive.
+Band two homes are the cheapest and band five homes are the most expensive.

 My income and assets are worth more than £23,250